rob-platt/CAML/docs/How_To_Use.md

     * Minimum Confidence: Minimum confidence level to display prediction **averaged across the connected component**[^2].
 - Run Filtering: This will apply the chosen filtering options (together) to the classification results.

-!!! bug
-    Switching image view can cause the mineralogy overlay to disappear.
-If this happens, simply toggle the classification results off and on again.

 ## Saving Results

 ### Saving Graphics